ramonsolorio/MauiDemo/README.md

 ```

 ## Step 10: Add a Send Icon to Resources

-1. Download a suitable send icon image (you can use a free icon from a site like flaticon.com)
+   1. Add icons named "send.svg" [Download](https://github.com/ramonsolorio/MauiDemo/blob/master/Resources/Images/send.svg)
-2. Add the image to the Resources/Images folder of your project
+   2. and "stats.svg" [Download](https://github.com/ramonsolorio/MauiDemo/blob/master/Resources/Images/stats.svg) to the Resources/Images folder
-3. Rename the image to "send.png" (or update the reference in ChatBotView.xaml)
+   3. Make sure to set the Build Action to "MauiImage" in the file properties
-Images/add-send-icon.png
    4. Update the Button in ChatBotView.xaml to use the correct image:

 ```xml
 <Button Command="{Binding SendMessageCommand}"